• Skip to main content

 Instructions

-Smash the biscuits up in a bag or food processor until you have an even crumb, then tip into a bowl.
+Smash the biscuits up in a bag or food processor until you have fine crumbs, then tip into a large bowl.

 Crumbled biscuit in bowl

-Add the melted butter and the sugar to the biscuit crumb.
+Add the melted butter to the biscuit crumb.

 Crumbled biscuit in bowl with butter and sugar